midonet/midonet/README.md

-In order to run a local controller one would need to provide a file named *managed_host.properties* somewhere in the classpath of the running process (being it a test case or midolmanj.
+In order to run a local controller one would need to provide a file named *managed_host.properties* somewhere in the classpath of the running process (being it a test case or midolman).

 This file has the following syntax: